Hands Nagoya: Recommended Shops and the Most Charming Items!

 About Gotokuji Temple

-The shrine is located at about a 10-minute-walk from Gotokuji Station on the Odakyu Line or at about a 5-minute-walk from Miyanosaka Station on the Tokyu Setagaya Line.
+The temple is located at about a 10-minute-walk from Gotokuji Station on the Odakyu Line or at about a 5-minute-walk from Miyanosaka Station on the Tokyu Setagaya Line.
 Gotokuji station is only 15 minutes away from Shinjuku Station.
 How about going on a little adventure after shopping in Shinjuku?

 Cats Here and Cats There!
 Cats Everywhere!